 BorrowBox – Enjoy Australian fiction by best-selling authors as well as ABC publications, picture books, biographies and true crime stories in Bolinda Digital’s Borrow Box App.
 You can read ebooks or listen to audiobooks on iPhones, iPads, Android phones and tablets and Kindle Fire.

-Overdrive – Enjoy a wide range of fiction and non-fiction in this comprehensive e-library collection.
+Libby by Overdrive – Enjoy a wide range of fiction and non-fiction in this comprehensive e-library collection.
 Offered by selected libraries in Australia.

 RBdigital eBooks – This app contains lots of breathtaking crime thrillers, sweeping romance novels and beloved classic